cairo-book/cairo-book/src/ch101-03-contract-events.md

 Events are a way for smart contracts to inform the outside world of any changes that occur during their execution.
 They play a critical role in the integration of smart contracts into real-world applications.

-Technically speaking, an event is a custom data structure emitted by a smart contract during its execution and stored in the corresponding transaction receipt, allowing any external tool to parse and index it.
+Technically speaking, an event is a custom data structure emitted by a smart contract during its execution and stored in the corresponding transaction receipt, allowing any external tool to parse and index it (most commonly, a [Starknet SDK](https://docs.starknet.io/tools/overview/) such as [Starknet.js](https://starknetjs.com/docs/guides/events/)).

 ## Defining Events